sony/nmos-cpp/Documents/Dependencies.md

 The following instructions describe how to prepare these external dependencies when building this software.

 On Windows, Visual Studio is required.
-Visual Studio 2013 has been tested extensively and more recent toolchains should also be supported.
+Visual Studio 2015 is the primary development environment; more recent toolchains should also be supported.

 On Linux, ``g++`` (the GNU project C++ compiler) is supported; the GCC 4.7 release series has been tested, although a more recent compiler is to be recommended!